 Central Nevada is home to plenty of mineral hot springs naturally heated by underground geothermal activity.
 Located 19 miles east of the historic town of Austin in the desolate Monitor Valley, Spencer Hot Springs is one of them.
 Even though the hot springs are well-known, you still can find privacy and solitude.
 This location combines opportunities to take a rejuvenating dip in mineral-rich water and enjoy the peaceful desert view with the Toiyabes Range in the background.

-Spencer Hot Springs is a series of steaming hot mineral springs emerging from the ground at 140°F. The main source outlet that collects water directly from the source is covered metal cattle fence.
-Be careful the temperature is extremely hot near the source.
+Spencer Hot Springs is a series of steaming hot mineral springs emerging from the ground at 140°F. The main source outlet that collects water directly from the source is a covered metal cattle fence.
+Be careful, the temperature is extremely hot near the source.

 Flowing through a shallow channel down the slope, the hot water feeds man-made pools.
 A big galvanized tub receives water via a metal pipe.
-The temperature varies between 90 and 105°F. Water temperature is controlled by the gate valve or pushing the pipe out that let water cool down.
+The temperature varies between 90 and 105°F. Water temperature is controlled by the gate valve or by moving the pipe out that let water cool down.

 Be sure to pack out all trash and leave no trace.